Tommyphung1/Movie_Anaylsis_for_Profit-/README.md

 ## Conclusion
 In order for the highest possiblity of making a successful movie, it is recommended for the movie to have these attributes.
 **The movie should have one or a combination of action, adventure, sci-fi or fantasy with a limited drama.** Documentaries should be avoided and keep thriller and horror to a minimum <br>
-**The movie's budget should be limited to at least $20,000,000 though a higher budget results in a reliable profit.** A higher budget, however, will not directly result in a higher ratio but rather a constistent postive net profit during box office. <br>
+**The movie's budget has a slight positive relationship with gross box office.** Ratios are hard to interpret due to the metris being in the millions, making smaller production budget appear inflatted.
-**One of the listed directors should be managing if possible.** There were an list of new directors with high average rating but was filtered out due to lack of movies produced.
+**One of the listed directors should be managing if possible.** The list contains the most positive rated and experience directors <br>

 Although genre would be easy to adapt in a movie, budget and directors aren't as flexible.
 Budget are usually finite and there wasn't any conclusive evidence stating whether a low budget movie would lead to a profitable movie but rather a higher budget is more likely to get a profitable movie.
 In the future, it would be an interesting concept to see if leading actors would benifit a movie's profit and see whether a desirable actor is worth the cost to be in a movie to justify it.
 High demand would potential result in a higher budget.